ATR-based trailing stop strategy that flips direction when price crosses the Supertrend line.

 strategy.exit("Long Exit", from_entry="Long", stop=longStop)

-// Opposite flip exits
+// Opposite flip exit

 if strategy.position_size > 0 and bearishFlip